Lost Horizon (1973 film)

 Lost Horizon is a 1973 musical fantasy adventure film directed by Charles Jarrott and starring Peter Finch, Liv Ullmann, Sally Kellerman, George Kennedy, Michael York, Olivia Hussey, Bobby Van, James Shigeta, Charles Boyer and John Gielgud.
 It was also the final film produced by Ross Hunter.
 The film is a remake of Frank Capra's 1937 film of the same name, with a screenplay by Larry Kramer.
 Both stories were adapted from James Hilton's 1933 novel Lost Horizon.

-Lost Horizon was lambasted by critics at the time of its 1973 release, and its reputation has not improved since.
+Lost Horizon was lambasted by critics at the time of its 1973 release, but since then it has developed a strong cult following.
+The film was chosen for a Command Performance before Queen Elizabeth, the first American film in seventeen years to receive this honor.
 It was selected for inclusion in the book The Fifty Worst Films of All Time, co-written by critic Michael Medved, and is listed in Golden Raspberry Award founder John Wilson's book The Official Razzie Movie Guide as one of The 100 Most Enjoyably Bad Movies Ever Made.
-The film was also a box office bomb, losing an estimated $9 million.
+The film was a box office disappointment in America, but was financially successful overseas.

 Plot

-This musical version is much closer to the 1937 film than to the original James Hilton novel.
-It tells the story of a group of travelers whose DC3 is hijacked while fleeing a bloody revolution.
-The aeroplane crash lands in an unexplored area of the Himalayas, where the party is rescued and taken to the lamasery of Shangri-La.
-Miraculously, Shangri-La (based on some aspects of Bhutan's culture), sheltered by mountains on all sides, is a temperate paradise amid the land of snows.
+The DC3 of a group of travellers is hijacked while fleeing a bloody revolution.
+The aeroplane crash-lands in an unexplored area of the Himalayas, where the party is rescued and taken to the lamasery of Shangri-La.
+Miraculously, Shangri-La, sheltered by mountains on all sides, is a temperate paradise amid the land of snows.
 Perfect health is the norm, and inhabitants live to very old age while maintaining a youthful appearance.

 The newcomers quickly adjust, especially group leader and United Nations Peace Negotiator, Richard Conway.
 He falls in love with Catherine, a schoolteacher whose parents perished while hiking with her in the mountains.
 Drug addict photographer Sally Hughes is initially suicidal, but begins counseling with lamas Chang and To Len, eventually finding inner peace.
 Industrialist Sam Cornelius discovers gold in the local river, but Sally convinces him to use his engineering skills to bring better irrigation to the farmers of Shangri-La instead of smuggling the gold.
 Harry Lovett is a third-rate comic and song and dance man who has a flair for working with the children of Shangri-La.